 On the other side of the world, AB, a digital product agency based in Sydney is looking to expand their talent pool.
 They’ve recently closed an important deal and this new project will involve working with a new tech-stack- something their in-house development team is not familiar with.

 In both of the above-mentioned cases, the requirement is for a team of tech experts who are not tied down by the location-criterion and can be hired quick!
 The requirement is for global remote teams that can be hired on a turnkey basis.
 That essentially means- greater skill-sets, self-organization, longer hours of operations, higher productivity, and timely delivery with your little to no involvement.

-Having said that, working with remote teams is a discipline itself.
-There are pros and cons, challenges, management tools and much more for you to know before you collaborate with a remote colleague.
+Having said that, working with remote teams is a discipline in itself.
+There are things that one has to keep in mind before starting to work with a remote tech team.

 Read on to know more!

 Working successfully with remote teams has several advantages.
 But there are certain rules to be followed.
 These rules ensure a smooth progress of the product development as well as avoid problems that might arise within the team.

 Team composition: It is necessary to understand the team members - their strengths, weaknesses, sensitivities, and aspirations.
 That aside, maintaining a two-way transparency with team members is the key to managing the work efficiently.
 In general, the rule “hire people you trust and trust people you hire” is worth following.

 Clarity of work: This includes the tasks to be done, the role to be played by each team member, and the expected completion at the end of a period.
 It requires a clear distribution of work, time, and space.
 A precise description and distribution of work among team members can help obtain the commitment of the delivery.